 Famous for its rivers and lakes, Austin and the surrounding Texas Hill Country is bisected by its countless waterways.
-Here's a quick guide to enjoy a day on the water in the Texas state capital.
+Here's a quick guide to enjoy a kayaking, paddle boarding, swimming and boating on the water in the Texas state capital.

-There are three lakes formed by dammed portions of the Lower Colorado River in the Austin area, all of which are great places to spend sunny days.
+There are three lakes in the Austin area formed by dammed portions of the Lower Colorado River, all of which are great places to spend sunny days.
 Lady Bird Lake in downtown Austin does not allow motorized boats, making it a great place for flat-water paddlers to take advantage of calm waters - all backdropped by the downtown skyline and bordered by both Zilker Park and Auditorium Shores.
 This section of lake is perfect for canoes, kayaks, SUP, dragon boats and even paddle-board yoga, which is a much-loved activity by locals.

 Lake Austin and 360 Bridge.
 Credit BrianDooley.com, courtesy of RootsRated.